burcgokden/SentencePiece-Tokenizer-Wrapper-for-PLDR-LLM-KVG-cache/README.md

 ## Sentencepiece Tokenizer Wrapper for PLDR-LLM with KV-cache and G-cache

 This repository implements a wrapper code for generating a Sentencepiece Vocabulary and Tokenizer model from RefinedWeb dataset using pytorch/torchtune framework.
-The tokenizers generated with this wrapper script are used in the research article: *PLDR-LLMs Learn A Generalizable Tensor Operator That Can Replace Its Own Deep Neural Net At Inference*.
+The tokenizers generated with this wrapper script are used in the research article: [PLDR-LLMs Learn A Generalizable Tensor Operator That Can Replace Its Own Deep Neural Net At Inference](https://arxiv.org/abs/2502.13502).

 More information on Sentencepiece tokenizer can be found in articles:
 - [SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing](https://arxiv.org/abs/1808.06226)